hashicorp/boundary/website/README.md

 If the link provided in the `href` property is external, it will display a small icon indicating this.
 If it's internal, it will appear the same way as any other direct file link.

 <!-- END: editing-docs-sidebars -->

+## Editing/Enabling the Alert Banner

+The data and visibility of the alert banner are controlled by the `alert-banner.js` file in the [`/data` directory](data).
+The following data can be edited in this file:

+- `ALERT_BANNER_ACTIVE`: Determines if the banner is visible (when set to `true`) or not (when set to `false`).
+- `tag`: Copy for the bordered text on the left side of the alert.
+- `text`: Copy for the center text of the alert.
+- `url`: Where the alert links to when clicked.

 <!-- BEGIN: releases -->
 <!-- Generated text, do not edit directly -->